rykerwilliams/clevelandrocs.net/_posts/2024-03-30-FEChamps1-Drinkard.md

 In the absence of Carapace, and determined to brew something new, I started the deck with 4 Thrull Retainer.
 The next four creatures were those that could single-handedly do a lot of damage to the opponent, my “queens”: 4 Order of the Ebon Hand would dodge white removal and blockers (which I expected to face much); 4 Thrull Champions would defeat opposing Thrulls.
 Both of these creatures are also good against Orgg.
 If these 8 creatures were going to be good, I wanted them to be very good, so I played 10 pieces of protection and ways to make them stronger.
 As for a plan versus Deep Spawn or Thallids, well, I just hoped to draw and play well.
 Without further delay, the deck:

-## The Queens (also known as “the death blow”):
+## The Queens (also known as “the death blow”)

 > Queen ants will do whatever it takes to be the last one standing.
 >
 > -Jeanna Bryner, LiveScience

-4 Order of the Ebon Hand
+- 4 Order of the Ebon Hand

-4 Thrull Champion
+- 4 Thrull Champion

-## The Protection (also known as “the expendable workers”):
+## The Protection (also known as “the expendable workers”)

 > The tiny “minor” workers move quickly to the front lines—the danger zone where competing ant colonies or prey are first encountered.
 A single minor has no more chance against the enemy than would an equally small scout of a lone-hunting species . . .
 Although some may die along the way, the minors slow or incapacitate the enemy until the larger workers . . . arrive to deliver the deathblow.
 >
 > -Moffett, The Scientific American

-4 Armor Thrull
+- 4 Armor Thrull

-2 Soul Exchange
+- 2 Soul Exchange

-4 Thrull Retainer
+- 4 Thrull Retainer

 ## The Removal